Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

        By default, when truncated back-propagation through time (TBPTT) is turned off, this loop does not do anything except redirect the call to the :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop`.
        Read more about :ref:`TBPTT <sequential-data>`.
    * - :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop`
-     - The :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` iterates over one or multiple optimizers and for each one it calls the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` method with the batch, the current batch index and the optimizer index if multiple optimizers are requested.
+     - The :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` iterates over one or multiple optimizers and for each one it calls the :meth:`~pytorch_lightning.core.module.LightningModule.training_step` method with the batch, the current batch index and the optimizer index if multiple optimizers are requested.
        It is the leaf node in the tree of loops and performs the actual optimization (forward, zero grad, backward, optimizer step).
    * - :class:`~pytorch_lightning.loops.optimization.manual_loop.ManualOptimization`
      - Substitutes the :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` in case of :doc:`manual optimization <../model/manual_optimization>` and implements the manual optimization step.